Green Home, Building, Renovating, Retrofit | AIB

 4. For the average Irish home an air sourced heat pump will cost €12,000 - €18,000 to purchase and install and €500 - €1,500 per year to run.
 (Source: Bord Gáis Energy 2024)

 5. Your home may be eligible for funding through the government support scheme for renewable heat.
-Check out SEAI’s website for the full list of air sourced heat pump grants by clicking here.
+Check out SEAI’s website for the full list of air sourced heat pump grants.
+Visit the SEAI site for more information.

 (Source: Bord Gáis Energy 2021)